ebjamieson97/undidjl/README.md

   A string which indicates the starting time for the analysis at each silo.

 - **end_times** (*string, optional*):
-  A string which indicates the starting time for the analysis at each silo.
+  A string which indicates the end time for the analysis at each silo.

 - **treatment_times** (*string, optional*):
   A string which indicates the treatment time at each silo.
 Control silos should be labelled with the treatment time `"control"`.